apache/aurora/docs/getting-started/overview.md

 command line, such as `python2.7 my_script.py`.
 However, a task can also consist of many separate processes, which all run within a single sandbox.
-For example, running multiple cooperating agents together, such as `logrotate`, `installer`, master, or slave processes.
+For example, running multiple cooperating agents together, such as `logrotate`, `installer`, master, or agent processes.
 This is where Thermos comes in.
 While Aurora provides a `Job` abstraction on top of Mesos `Tasks`, Thermos provides a `Process` abstraction underneath Mesos `Task`s and serves as part of the Aurora framework's